NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Runelord Scholar.md

 Choose two attribute boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free attribute boost.

 You're trained in the Arcana skill and the Academia Lore skill.
-You gain the [[Feats/Multilingual|Multilingual]] skill feat, but one of the languages you gain from this feat must be Thassilonian.
+You gain the [[Multilingual|Multilingual]] skill feat, but one of the languages you gain from this feat must be Thassilonian.
 Increase the party's reputation with Runewatchers by 1 and reduce the party's reputation with Townsfolk by 1.

 *Source: Pathfinder: Seven Dooms for Sandpoint Player's Guide* *OGL*